April 18, 2022

 After the event wraps up, deliver on your investment by quickly following up with attendees.
-You can do this by obtaining your event’s analytics reports, which will usually provide the individual names, emails, and engagement activity of each person who visited your booth.
+You can do this by obtaining your event’s analytics reports, which will provide the individual names, emails, and engagement activity of each person who visited your booth.

 What does “engagement activity” measure?
 It tells you when and for how long each of your guests watched your videos.
 Did they switch tabs at the 5-minute mark?
 Did they click off the video once the sales pitch started?
 Both of those questions should drive your post-event sales strategy. (e.g., Maybe don’t send 6 lead nurturing emails to the people who clicked out of the booth after 30 seconds.)